 - See the Bath, Swindon and Wiltshire (BSW) maternity voices infant feeding web page for further breastfeeding links and videos

 Women under 25 who are pregnant and interested to learn more about breastfeeding or who are mums and are breastfeeding can be paired with a Buddy - another mum who can talk to them about breastfeeding.

-Public places in Wiltshire including cafes, restaurants, libraries, leisure centres, are showing their support for mothers to breastfeed comfortably by joining the 'Breastfeeding Welcome' scheme.
+Wiltshire Council, including libraries and leisure centres, are showing their support for mothers to breastfeed comfortably when out and about by welcoming breastfeeding in their venues.

 All births, by law, must be registered within 42 days with a Registrar of Births and Deaths.
 You can find out more information on registering the birth of your baby in Wiltshire on our registrations page.

 Whether you're a parent, or mum or dad to be, we are looking for volunteers interested in improving local maternity services and an opportunity to meet new people:

 - you decide how much time you can get involved

 - you help decide what matters most in maternity care